 Here’s the problem, however: We all need structure to thrive.

-Some of us need more than others, and this is definitely true for children.
+Some of us need more than others, and this is true for children.
 The structure is really about a routine and ‘rhythm’ to daily life.
 It soothes and calms us internally, even though we may resist initially.
 We see this in the behavior of our children.

 Let’s look at how schools and summer camps manage hundreds of children.
 They do so by relying upon structure and routine.
-This helps children not only to have a good time and accomplish more, but their behavior is actually more predictable and calmer in those settings.
+This helps children not only to have a good time and accomplish more, but their behavior is more predictable and calmer in those settings.

 Where do children have the most behavioral problems?
-At school or at home?
+At school or home?
 Most problems occur at home where there is less structure.

 So the point here is simple: Children thrive on structure and routine.
 If summers become an opportunity to completely relax these routines, we find that children (and adults) tend to struggle.
 Not only are we not as happy or motivated, but we develop bad habits that are very hard to correct.